andrej-sch/genetic-algorithm/README.md

 The unit tests are integrated in the `setup.py` file (line 22).

-A buld with the integrated tests is invoked by the following command:
+A build with the integrated tests is invoked by the following command:

 ``` shell
 $ python setup.py test